jlu5/ansible-dn42/DEPLOY-NOTES.md

 - `igpping_base_cost`/`igpping_fallback_cost`: sets base and default (unreachable) weights for igpping (defaults in [`igpping.conf.j2`](scripts/igpping/))
 - `igpping_override`: a map of IGP node name to IGP metric; used to override igpping on specific links
 - `stub_ifnames_append`: extra interfaces to import as device routes in the IGP.
 See also `stub_ifnames` in [`general.yml`](global-config/general.yml)
+- `disable_ebgp`: if true, sets all eBGP peers to disabled status in BIRD

 ### Runtime flags (extra variables)